-The City's combined net position decreased by \$1.0 million.
-In contrast, last year net position decreased by \$1.8 million.
+The City's combined net position continued to decrease by \$1.9 million.
+In contrast, last year net position decreased by \$1.0 million.
 Looking at net position and net expenses of governmental and business-type activities separately, however, provides more detail.
 Our analysis below focuses on the net position (Table 1) and changes in net position (Table 2) of the City's governmental and business-type activities.